 At the turn of the 19th century, long before the fight to replace Justice Ruth Bader Ginsburg, the Founding Fathers of the United States battled over the makeup of the Supreme Court.
-Throughout American history — especially in times of political polarization — questions of Supreme Court appointments have been met with controversy and turmoil.
+Throughout American history — especially in times of political polarization — questions of Supreme Court appointments have been met with heated debate and restructuring proposals.

 The Constitution grants Congress the power to determine how many justices sit on the Supreme Court.
 While that number has remained at steadily nine for decades, Congress and presidents routinely changed or attempted to change the number of justices on the Court throughout American history in response to heated political conflicts.
 The first Supreme Court, created under the Judiciary Act of 1789 and signed into law by George Washington, was set at six justices.